telerik/ajax-docs/controls/grid/application-scenarios/insert-in-grid-with-tooltip.md

 ---
 title: Insert in Grid with Tooltip
-page_title: Insert in Grid with Tooltip | UI for ASP.NET AJAX Documentation
+page_title: Insert in Grid with Tooltip | RadGrid for ASP.NET AJAX Documentation
 description: Insert in Grid with Tooltip
 slug: grid/application-scenarios/insert-in-grid-with-tooltip
 tags: insert,in,grid,with,tooltip